rob-code/nearbyTestProject/README.md

 - [ ] review most accurate methods for finding the distance between devices which works on iOS and Android
 - [ ] how best to monetise

+- [x] toggle button for scan on and scan off
 - [x] ensure Location is forced to use FINE rather than coarse
 - [x] app icon - figures with green lightning arrow